5 fascinating truths about pregnancy weight gain

 - Starchy foods like potatoes are important because they contain vitamin B, fibre, calcium and iron.

 - Try to eat at least two portions of fish a week, including oily fish like salmon or mackerel

 - Meat is a great source of protein but try to choose the leaner cuts or cut off any fat you can see before cooking and don't add too much more oil - meat will produce its own oil

 - Try to drink a glass of milk a few times a week, or have milk with your cereal so that you get a healthy supply of calcium.
 You can also get calcium from cheese, yogurt and fromage frais

 - Eating saturated fats isn't great (think cakes, biscuits, cheese, pastries) but eating unsaturated fats is good for you because it provides a good source of essential fatty acids.
 Stick to: oily fish, avocado, sunflower, rapeseed and olive oil.

-In addition to eating well, you must also make sure you do about twenty minutes of gentle exercise a day.
-You don't have to go mad, but a stroll around the park with your buggy, gentle swimming or post natal yoga once a week can really help to shed those pounds.
+In addition to eating well, you could consider doing about twenty minutes of gentle exercise a day.
+You don't have to go mad, but a stroll around the park with your buggy, gentle swimming or postnatal yoga once a week can really help to shed those pounds.